Out-of-school learning: Results

-It has been found in research by the Wallace Foundation that out-of-school learning can be a great opportunity to discover and develop talents.
-Especially if a professional organization develops a learning environment that guides groups of pupils/students in their co-operation in creating a professional and publicly visible product, presentation or performance.
-Companies, cultural institutions and non governmental organizations can offer valuable out-of-school learning experiences.
+Research by the Wallace Foundation has found that out-of-school learning can be a great opportunity to discover and develop talents.
+Especially if a professional organisation develops a learning environment that guides groups of pupils/students in their co-operation in creating a professional and publicly visible product, presentation or performance.
+Companies, cultural institutions and non-governmental organisations can offer valuable out-of-school learning experiences.

-Organizations will see results accordingly to the quality of the experience, whether they aim to promote active and healthy lifestyles, increase community involvement and visitors/members, to an interest in a company's corporate responsibility projects and employment opportunities.
+Organisations will see results according to the quality of the experience, whether they aim to promote active and healthy lifestyles, increase community involvement and visitors/members, or an interest in a company's corporate responsibility projects and employment opportunities.

 Projects

 In the United Kingdom alone, several local and state bodies run out-of-school learning projects, with additional funding from the National Lottery (£9.1m in 2000).
 Some major examples of out-of-school learning projects are: